The Refugees Initiative

 As a type 2 diabetes patient

-I want to to find a specialist in my area
+I want to find a specialist in my area

 so that I can continue my treatment.